 Indicator 2.1.1 The Biomass Producer has implemented appropriate control systems and procedures for verifying that forests and other areas with high conservation values are identified and mapped.
 Finding There is a legal framework which includes the need of identification and map all national Natural Values by national authorities with a deadline of October 2017.
 HCV used for the current Risk Analysis are based on those defined for FSC in Portugal by FSC Portugal, updated by Portugal CW CNRA: HCV 1: Classified Areas (1.1), Protected species with threatened status (1.2), Endemic species (1.3), critical seasonal use areas (1.4) and critical connectivity forests areas (1.5).
-HCV1.1- Classified areas include the following type of areas: -Classified areas of the National System of Classified areas which include Protected Areas, Natura2000 areas and also all areas included on International conventions ratified by Portuguese state as RAMSAR sites, biogenetical and biosphere reserves. -IBA's - Important Bird and Biodiversity Areas HCV 1.2 - Protected species with threatened status include: -Endangered species according to the classification adopted by the International Union for the Conservation of Nature (IUCN) to endangered species: critically endangered (CR), Endangered (EN) and vulnerable (VU); - In addition to those are also considered protected species contained in the legal conservation instruments in force in Portugal (Habitat and Birds Directives, CITES, Bern Convention, Bonn Convention), which may not be integrated into threat categories above.
-HCV 1.3 - Endemic species includes - species whose distribution is exclusively on the Portuguese territory; HCV1.4 Critical seasonal use areas including critical areas of refuge, breeding or migration routes in Portuguese territory Autumn migration corridors of birds in the Southwest Alentejo and Costa Vicentina Region; Areas of concentration and passage of steppe birds (bustard, little bustard); Preys breeding areas with threatened status; Concentration in wetland wintering birds; Bats refugees considered important to national, regional and local scale.
-Finding HCV3: Areas included or containing rare ecosystems, threatened or endangered (classified as priority habitats by Natura 2000).
+HCV1.1- Classified areas include the following type of areas: -Classified areas of the National System of Classified areas which include Protected Areas, Natura2000 areas and also all areas included on International conventions ratified by Portuguese state as RAMSAR sites, biogenetical and biosphere reservesIBA's - Important Bird and Biodiversity Areas

+HCV 1.2 - Protected species with threatened status include:

+- -Endangered species according to the classification adopted by the International Union for the Conservation of Nature (IUCN) to endangered species: critically endangered (CR), Endangered (EN) and vulnerable (VU); - In addition to those are also considered protected species contained in the legal conservation instruments in force in Portugal (Habitat and Birds Directives, CITES, Bern Convention, Bonn Convention), which may not be integrated into threat categories above.

+HCV 1.3 - Endemic species includes

+- species whose distribution is exclusively on the Portuguese territory;

+HCV1.4 Critical seasonal use areas including critical areas of refuge, breeding or migration routes in Portuguese territory

+- Autumn migration corridors of birds in the Southwest Alentejo and Costa Vicentina Region; - Areas of concentration and passage of steppe birds (bustard, little bustard); - Preys breeding areas with threatened status; - Concentration in wetland wintering birds; - Bats refugees considered important to national, regional and local scale.

+HCV3: Areas included or containing rare ecosystems, threatened or endangered (classified as priority habitats by Natura 2000).

 Priority classified habitats, are found inside and outside classified areas.

 HCV4: Areas that provide basic services in critical situations, like flood protection in river basins, soil conservation and protective against forest fires.
-These areas include: forests located in critical areas in river basins, such as floodplains and sloping areas, as defined and mapped in REN-National Ecological Reserve. critical areas to prevent forest fires including low combustibility plots and strips.